Do you need a dose of Kevin Peraza BMX videos in your life?

 Although I’m a nose manual guy, I still like that 540 over the box jump the most.
 Clean, smooth, and just too good not to watch it three times.

-I’m sure you’ll also enjoy watching videos from some of Kevin’s teammates:
+I’m sure you’ll also enjoy checking out profiles of some of Kevin’s teammates: